Search waterheatertimer.org / all results

 See another image of household single phase and split phase

-Example triplex has 1 non-insulated wire for neutral, and 2 insulated wires to carry Hot1 and Hot2 from transformer to meter box
+-Triplex is commonly used for drop wires and contains 1 non-insulated aluminum wire for Neutral, and 2 insulated aluminum wires to carry Hot1 and Hot2 from transformer to meter box.

-Normally 1 wire is solid black and other is solid black with yellow stripe
+-Normally 1 Hot wire is solid black and other Hot wire is solid black with yellow stripe.

-Neutral is same gauge as Hot wires, so Neutral can be used to carry voltage equal to incoming Hot without overheating
+-After leaving the transformer, the Neutral wire is same gauge as Hot wires, so in emergency the Neutral can carry voltage equal to incoming Hot.

 Why you need ground wire